Compare

 What makes these comparison pages different from generic style debates?

-Can this hub improve conversion quality?
+Can this hub improve conversion quality without being promotional?

 Compare first, then commit your policy